nicktsung/DE300_Project-3/README.md

 The final panda DataFrame only included the age group and adjusted smoking rates.

 ### Task 2: Workflow orchestration of EDA and EDA with spark
+Converting the previous two modules to be compatible was relatively simple.
+All that had to be done was to partition the code into individual tasks (cleaning, feature engineering, and modelling), then have dataframes saved as .csv files in between tasks, and finally make sure everything in the workflow works as intended.

 ### Task 3: Combining with smoking data